Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Remove-AzIntegrationAccountSchema.md

 ## SYNTAX

 ```
-Remove-AzureRmIntegrationAccountSchema -ResourceGroupName <String> -Name <String> -SchemaName <String> [-Force]
+Remove-AzIntegrationAccountSchema -ResourceGroupName <String> -Name <String> -SchemaName <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmIntegrationAccountSchema** cmdlet removes an integration account schema from a resource group.
+The **Remove-AzIntegrationAccountSchema** cmdlet removes an integration account schema from a resource group.
 Specifying the integration account name, resource group name, and schema name.
 This module supports dynamic parameters.
 To use a dynamic parameter, type it in the command.